lukecolombo03/connections-maker/brainstorm.md

 ### Overall To-Dos:
 - Gameplay:
     - Rearrange squares when user gets answer correct
+      - Idea:
+      - Have each square id have an attribute marking whether or not its solved, only display the solved ones
+      - When user gets a correct guess, change that attribute of corresponding square ids
+      - Create a component for a solved category
     - Detect if a guess has already been guessed
 - Aesthetics:
   - Redo layout of Create Screen